The ip access-list command options and arguments

 [protocol_information] [log]

-The following code block updates an entry [sequence no 20] and verifies the update.
+The following code block updates an entry [sequence no 20] and verifies it.

 Router#show access-lists